TUfast-TUD/TUfast_TUD/src/contentScripts/other/opal/smartSearch/SEARCH_LOGIC.md

 MiniSearch is used only to find candidate node IDs.
 It indexes normalized title tokens, path tokens, generated aliases, and file extensions.
 TUfast does not accept MiniSearch's order as final ranking.

-FlexSearch remains only in the standalone lab for comparison.
-Orama is not used in the extension.
+FlexSearch and Orama are not used in the extension.

 ## Ranking